senchalabs/jsduck/README.md

 missing.

 * Support for Markdown in comments
-* More things infered from the code
+* More things inferred from the code
 * No XML configuration file, just command line options
 * Class documentation header doesn't separately list Package and Class - these are IMHO redundant.